nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

          NodeCollection(metadata=None, model=iaf_psc_alpha, size=3, first=1, last=3)

     Note however that the nodes have to be already created.
-If any of the node IDs refer to nodes that are not created, an error is thrown.
+If any of the node IDs refer to a non existing node, an error is thrown.

 .. _composing: